aws-solutions/partner-module-manifests-for-modular-cloud-studio-on-aws/README.md

-# Modular Cloud Studio on Aws Third-Party Modules Listing
+# Modular Cloud Studio on AWS Third-Party Modules Listing

-Modular Cloud Studio on Aws Third-Party Modules Listing provides a list of manifest files for Third-Party modules included in the Solution.
+Modular Cloud Studio on AWS Third-Party Modules Listing provides a list of manifest files for Third-Party modules included in the Solution.
 Modular Cloud Studio (MCS) on AWS pulls the information from this repo and updates the list of Third-Party modules available in the Module Library for users to register and enable them.